Class Location and Hours

 assignment grade is released.

 You must attend all exams (except in case of dean's excuse or sickness with STINF).
-There are no makeup
+There are no make-up

 exams except in these situations.